-Waynesville native and former Florida assistant coach Brenda Mock Kirkpatrick is in her third year as head coach of the UNC Asheville women’s basketball program.
+Waynesville native Brenda Mock Kirkpatrick is in her fourth year as head coach of the UNC Asheville women’s basketball program.

-She is steadily rebuilding the Bulldog program.
-Last year, the Bulldogs finished with 11 wins, the most for the program in four seasons.
-Asheville had landmark non-conference victories over Furman and Eastern Kentucky.
+In 2013-2014 the Bulldogs finished with 11 wins, the most for the program in four seasons.
+Asheville had landmark nonconference victories over Furman and Eastern Kentucky.
 In addition, the Bulldogs downed Liberty, giving the Blue & White its first home win over the Lady Flames in 17 years.
 Asheville earned a 43-42 win over Radford in the first round of the Big South Conference Tournament.
 The win was the Bulldogs first tournament win in seven years.